Leicestershire and Rutland Road Cycling - Day 1

 We will pass through the pretty village of Hallaton, famous for its annual bottle kicking ritual and "Hare Pie Scramble", which usually take place over Easter.

 From Hallaton we cycle down to and around Eye Brook Reservoir, and tackle the most significant hill of the day, before stopping off in the village of Lyddington for lunch and to see the English Heritage's Lyddington Bede House.
-If we don't stop for lunch in Lyddington, we'll take a short detour into Uppingham for a pub lunch.
-After lunch there are two routes we can take to reach Rutland Water; one of the largest artificial lakes in Europe.
+After lunch we out to and under the very impressive Welland Viaduct, before heading to Rutland Water; one of the largest artificial lakes in Europe.
 By surface area it is the largest reservoir in England, but by capacity it is exceeded by Kielder Water.

 From Rutland Water it's only a short distance to our destination in Stamford, which was the first conservation area to be designated in England and Wales.
 There are over 600 listed buildings in and around the town, including 17th and 18th-century stone buildings, older timber-framed building, five medieval parish churches as well as the remnants of St Leonard's Priory, one of the best surviving examples of Norman architecture in Stamford.
 We will try to visit a few of them either in the afternoon after arrival or the following morning before we head back to Leicester.

 The cycle will be moderately challenging: 90km (56 miles) with 600m (1,969ft) of ascent.
-There are a few rolling hilly sections, but only one or two significant hills.
+There are a few rolling hilly sections, but only a few significant hill climbs.
 The route is best suited to road bikes (or gravel bikes / touring bikes with slicks, not chunky tyres) and those with road cycling experience, as most of the distance is on-road (albeit mostly relatively quiet country roads).
 Unsuitable for hybrids and mountain bikes.

 If you have an English Heritage membership, bring it with you.